Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_semantic_cache.md

 - `aws_region` (String) If using AWS providers (Bedrock) you can override the `AWS_REGION` environment variable by setting this option.
 - `aws_role_session_name` (String) If using AWS providers (Bedrock), set the identifier of the assumed role session.
 - `aws_sts_endpoint_url` (String) If using AWS providers (Bedrock), override the STS endpoint URL when assuming a different role.
+- `embeddings_normalize` (Boolean) If using AWS providers (Bedrock), set to true to normalize the embeddings.
+- `performance_config_latency` (String) Force the client's performance configuration 'latency' for all requests.
+Leave empty to let the consumer select the performance configuration.

 <a id="nestedatt--config--embeddings--model--options--gemini"></a>